Refract: deterministic observation layer for model evaluation

-Refract reveals how claims change across public revision histories.
+Refract reveals how claims change across public revision histories — and gives AI researchers reproducible evidence for model evaluation.

 npx @refract-org/cli analyze "Earth" --depth brief